 Why does my portfolio return differ from the multi-asset benchmark?

-To answer this question, you first need to understand how all capital market indices work, including the SMI, SPI, S&P 500, and MSCI indices: Capital market indices, including the multi-asset benchmark, are based on highly idealized assumptions – this is intentional, as it allows them to be compared with one another.
-In practice, a portfolio invested with real money will therefore always deviate from the benchmark; as a rule, the theoretical return is slightly better than the actual return.
-There are several reasons for this:
+First, it is important to understand how capital market indices such as the SMI, SPI, S&P 500, or MSCI indices work.
+They are based on highly idealized assumptions so that they can be compared with each other.
+In practice, a portfolio invested with real money will therefore always differ from the benchmark.
+As a rule, the theoretical return is slightly better than the actual return.
+This is due to the following reasons:

 Explicit implementation costs

-In practice, fees and friction costs always arise when implementing an investment strategy: wealth management fees, administrative costs of the investment instruments (TER), stamp duties.
+Fees and friction costs are incurred when implementing an investment strategy.
+These include asset management fees, product costs of the investment instruments (TER), and stamp duties.

 Brokerage fees should also be mentioned, but these are included in our management fee.
-Please note that we do not charge any management fees or brokerage fees on Pillar 3a accounts.
+(It should be noted that we do not charge any management fees or brokerage fees in our pillar 3a.)

 Implicit friction costs

 In addition, implicit costs must always be taken into account.
-Implicit friction costs include bid-ask spreads and slippage.
-The bid-ask spread arises from the fact that, at any given time on any given exchange, the price for buying a security (including ETFs) is always slightly higher than the price for selling the same security.
-The same applies to currencies, even if they are not traded on exchanges but on the interbank market.
+These costs include the bid-ask spread and slippage.
+The bid-ask spread arises because the price for buying a security (including ETFs) on any exchange at any given time is always slightly higher than the price for selling the same security.
+The same applies to currencies, although these are traded on the interbank market rather than on exchanges.

-The multi-asset benchmark takes these costs into account when implementing the investment strategy by using imputed costs (these can be switched on and off).
+The multi-asset benchmark takes these costs into account when implementing the investment strategy by using imputed costs, which can be switched on and off.

 In individual cases, however, these implementation costs may also be higher.
-This is because even though brokerage fees are included in our wealth management fee, any change in the investment strategy incurs friction costs.
-If you have frequently changed your investment strategy in the past (which we do not recommend, as systematic market timing is rarely successful) or have made very frequent large deposits and withdrawals, this may lead to a reduction in returns.
-Making this transparent is one of the goals of the multi-asset benchmark.
+This is because even though brokerage fees are included in our asset management fee, any change in investment strategy incurs friction costs.
+If you have frequently changed your investment strategy in the past (which we advise against, as market timing is rarely successful) or have made very frequent large deposits and withdrawals, this can lead to a reduction in returns.
+Making this transparent is one of the purposes of the multi-asset benchmark.

-The stock exchanges are closed on weekends and public holidays.
-For other reasons, it can sometimes take a few days for us to fully invest or reallocate your portfolio when you make deposits or withdrawals or change your strategy.
+Stock exchanges are closed on weekends and public holidays.
+For other reasons, it can sometimes take a few days for us to fully invest or rebalance your portfolio after deposits, withdrawals, or strategy changes.
 However, in the multi-asset benchmark, all deposits, withdrawals, and strategy changes are reflected at the end of the day without delay.
-If the capital markets move significantly during this period, this will therefore lead to a positive or negative deviation.
+If the capital markets move significantly during this period, this will lead to a positive or negative deviation.

 More questions in "Investment process"